EthanJCanterbury/spaces/README.md

-# HackClub Spaces
+# Hack Club Spaces & Club Dashboard

-A simple web platform that allows users to create and host static websites and Python scripts.
-Built with Flask and PostgreSQL.
+A simple web platform that allows users to create, test and host static websites and Python scripts.
+Built with Python Flask and PostgreSQL.
 Made by Ethan Canterbury and Hack Club ❤️

 ## Features